uc-cdis/gen3-frontend-framework/README.md

 ### Linting

-Run ESLint for all of the workspaces:
+Run ESLint for all the workspaces:

 ```bash
 npm run lint